 Party Earth Review The Church has the reputation of hosting some of the wildest anything-goes parties in London and offers a truly extreme way to spend a Sunday afternoon.
-Although its rowdy nature has forced the club to relocate several... ... read full review
+Although its rowdy nature has forced the club to relocate... ... read full review

 The Church has the reputation of hosting some of the wildest anything-goes parties in London and offers a truly extreme way to spend a Sunday afternoon.

-Although its rowdy nature has forced the club to relocate several times, the party scene is still alive and well and is now located at the Clapham Grand.
+Although its rowdy nature has forced the club to relocate several times, the party scene is still alive and well and is now located at the Coronet Theatre.

 Particularly famous for its rather kitschy entertainment, The Church’s roster generally includes exotic dancers and risqué comedy routines, as well as plenty of dance music that keeps the hordes of boisterous Australians, New Zealanders, and South Africans coming back for more week after week.